What you need to know about coronavirus (COVID-19)

 Coronaviruses are a large family of viruses that cause respiratory infections.
 These can range from the common cold to more serious diseases.

-COVID-19 is a disease caused by a new form of coronavirus.
-It was first reported in December 2019 in Wuhan City in China.
+COVID-19 is a disease caused by a form of coronavirus.

 Symptoms of COVID-19 can range from mild illness to pneumonia.
 Some people will recover easily, and others may get very sick very quickly.
 People with coronavirus may experience symptoms such as:

 - respiratory symptoms

 - sore throat

 Other symptoms can include runny nose, acute blocked nose (congestion), headache, muscle or joint pains, nausea, diarrhoea, vomiting, loss of sense of smell, altered sense of taste, loss of appetite and fatigue.

 To stop the spread of COVID-19 people with even mild symptoms of respiratory infection should get tested.

 Respiratory allergies – allergic rhinitis (hay fever) and allergic asthma